Relintai/pandemonium_engine_docs/modules/thread_pool.md

 # Thread pool module

-A c++ Godot engine module, that will help you with threading.
+A c++ Pandemonium engine module, that will help you with threading.

 It can also work if threads are not available (like on the javascript backend), in this case it runs jobs on the main thread.
 Jobs themselves can also distribute their work onto multiple frames, and you can set how much time